 In a dynamic and picturesque style that characterizes all the chronicles, the author conveys many occurrences related to the Jewish life cycle, which were venerated and performed according to the farmers’ means.
-The titles of some of the narratives convey certain episodes directly related to events that typified Jewish life in the Brazilian countryside: “Kosher Meat and Circumcision,” “The ‘rébale’,” and “Kol Nidra” [sic].
+The titles of some of the narratives convey certain episodes directly related to events that typified Jewish life in the Brazilian countryside: “Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).Kosher3 Meat and Circumcision,” “The ‘rébale’,” and “Kol Nidra” [sic].
 Other stories concern people who had an impact on Filipson and non-Jewish locals in direct contact with the farmers.
-Epidemics, natural calamities and outlaws that affected the Colony Filipson, as the farm was also known, were recorded.
+Epidemics, natural calamities, and outlaws that affected the Colony Filipson, as the farm was also known, were recorded.
 In the midst of the array of bad news that swept the farm from time to time the narrator also tells of festivities, joyful receptions of travelers returning home, courtship, and the significance of the landscape in her memories.

 While Alexandr presents these episodes from the viewpoint of an adult woman, she is nevertheless bound by the period in which she lived through them, from childhood to adolescence.
 Being a girl, Alexandr was restricted to a space and to roles that did not affect boys.
 For example, she could not be present at rodeos or other activities where males would be exercising their manhood in horse-taming.
 She would then rely on her brothers’ account of these practices and, by the same token, on third parties to tell about episodes that took place before she was born.